Clearview (typeface): United States

 Between 20 and 30 states have adopted the use of the typeface as of 2013.
 It was not the official font recommended for use by the FHWA and states were required to request interim approval from the Federal Highway Administration to use the font.

 On January 25, 2016, the Federal Highway Administration issued a notice in the Federal Register of the agency's intent to rescind interim approval for use of the Clearview font in 30 days.
 FHWA discussed the current state of road signage research and concluded that "the consistent finding among all the research evaluations is that the brightness of the retroreflective sheeting is the primary factor in nighttime legibility."
 Even worse, significant misunderstandings and misapplications of the interim approval for Clearview were resulting in badly designed non-uniform signs that violated the uniformity central to the Manual on Uniform Traffic Control Devices.
 Accordingly, the notice concluded, "FHWA does not intend to pursue further consideration, development, or support of an alternative letter style."
 The rescission of the interim approval drew negative response from government officials as well as one of the typeface's designers.

 The FHWA reinstated the interim approval on March 28, 2018, per Division L, Title I, Section 125 of the Consolidated Appropriations Act, 2018.

 Canada

 The Transportation Association of Canada's MUTCD for Canada allows the use of Clearview, and the Ministry of Transportation of Ontario uses it for positive contrast guide signs.
 The Ontario transportation agency Metrolinx has adopted Clearview for its wayfinding design standard.
 Toronto has been replacing its black-on-white street signs with newer white-on-blue signs that use Clearview since 2004, with exceptions for certain older neighborhoods.
 British Columbia has been switching to Clearview for all signage, including regulatory and guide signage.
+Alberta road signs use Clearview (including positive and negative contrast) unless otherwise indicated.